 Enjoy higher leverage today and negative balance protection with a professional trading account.
-We've compared the best pro trading accounts, and reviewed their eligibility criteria.
+We've compared the best pro trading accounts in Australia, and reviewed their eligibility criteria.

 AvaTrade (AvaTrade.com) is an award-winning online broker.
 Trade CFDs on Forex, crypto-currencies, shares, metals and more on MetaTrader 4 or 5.
 AvaTrade accepts all Expert Advisors except those with a focus on arbitrage.